MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 4. Review non-folded nodes and consider actions to improve
 5. Implement changes to your query

-In order to follow this example, follow the following steps to load this query in your own Power Query Online environment:
+Follow these steps to create the query in your own Power Query Online environment.
 1. Open your Power Query Online experience.
-2. Create a new blank query and replace the code from the blank query with the code shown below.
+2. Create a new blank query and replace the query's script with the one below.
 ```
 let
   Source = Sql.Database("servername", "database"),